ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 scheme for before we access restricted tax data (since even the schema of this data is restricted information).

-To keep things simple for starters, we will give everyone over 18 a random edge to an employer, chosen from a skewed distribution to ensure that there are a few large employers and a "fat tail" of small employers.
+To keep things simple for starters, we will give everyone age 18 and over a random edge to an employer, chosen from a skewed distribution to ensure that there are a few large employers and a "fat tail" of small employers.
 We will change employers randomly at the rate of 50 changes